YAS-SIIN/AnswerQuestion/README.md

   Char “?” is the separator between question and answers Every Question needs to have at least one answer but can have unlimited answers all inside of char “
 ```

-Provide tests for the functionality described in 1)
-Provide the source code on any GIT repo worldwide (GITLAB, GITHUB, whatever you prefer and/or use)

- No other restrictions apply